“How was school today?”

 Here is an example.

-Let’s take the example of: “What are 10 different thing you can do with a cup?”(which is a great creativity building discussion).
+Let’s take the example of: “What are 10 different things you could use a cup for?”(which is a great creativity building discussion).

 Notice how the first prompt about playing drums upside down was easier, since it was a statement that turned into a question.
 The second prompt about the cup being really big was more open-ended and harder.